27 Flattering Portrait Poses for Photographers & Models

 1. The 45-degree rule

 When face and body look straight at the camera, you can end up looking bulky.
-If your body is turned 45 degrees towards one of the sides, you’ll look slimmer and more relaxed.
+If your body is turned 45 degrees towards one of the sides, you’ll look slimmer in pictures and more relaxed.

 2. Put the weight on the back foot